Workforce Innovation and Opportunity Act (WIOA) Program

 Criteria to be eligible to participate in AICI's WIOA program include:

 - American Indian, Alaska Native or Native Hawaiian,

 - 18 years of age or older and out of high school,

 - Male applicants 18 or older must register for the Selective Service,

 - U.S. Citizen or eligible non-citizen,

 - An individual who is a recipient of a bona-fide layoff notice which has taken effect in the last six months or will take effect in the following six month period, and who is unlikely to return to a previous industry or occupation, and who is in need of retraining for either employment with another employer or job retention with the current employer, or

 - An individual who is employed, but is determined by AICI to be in need of employment and training services to maintain self-sufficiency.

-Appointments preferred; walk-ins will be serviced as staff availability allows, or will be given an opportunity to make an appointment for a future date.
+Appointments are preferred, walk-ins will be serviced as staff availability allows, or will be given an opportunity to make an appointment for a future date.

 Services Provided Include: